I came out in the audience warm up and says, is there any liberal here?

 No, no, no.

-You uh the you're here's the AIDS czar.
+Here's the AIDS czar.

 Now, this man's name is his name.

-He's changed his name, obviously.
+He's changed his name.

-Would you not laugh when you see what's gonna happen is I'm gonna say his name.
+See, what's going to happen is I'm going to say his name.

 It's his name.

-It's right here in this paper, Luke Sissy Fag, an AIDS activist who criticized Ms. Gebi, said of her comments yesterday, Christine, put your money where your mouth is.
+Luke Sissifag, an AIDS activist who criticized Ms. Gebi, said of her comments yesterday, Christine, put your money where your mouth is.

-She says the right things like Bill Clinton, but doesn't do anything about it.
+She says the right things, like Bill Clinton, but doesn't do anything about it.

-So we're gonna get cards and letters.
+So we're going to get cards and letters.

-See, you're making up names, you're making fun.
+See, you're making up names.

 No, no, no, no.